Home

 Bugg

-When I began to dance, I did so by first go thorugh a dance course, and then once a week visiting GDV dances - At these dances. besides gammaldans, also foxtrot and a limited lot of tango, modern waltz and latin were played.
+When I began to dance, I did so by first go thorugh a dance class, and then once a week visiting GDV dances - At these dances. besides gammaldans, also foxtrot and a limited lot of tango, modern waltz and latin were played.

 At that time the bugg dancing was not always well seen, because the dance floor was almost always crowded, which required dancers to follow the flow on the dance floor and use as little space as possible.
 So bugg dancers were advised to stay in the middle of the dance floor, and also for some time were only allowed to dance bugg in every other modern dance.